The Gross Law Firm Notifies Shareholders Of Ilearningengines, Inc.(AILE) Of A Class Action Lawsuit And An Upcoming Deadline

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
-06, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of iLearningEngines, Inc. (NASDAQ: AILE).
+NEW YORK, Nov.
+11, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of iLearningEngines, Inc. (NASDAQ: AILE ).

 Shareholders who purchased shares of AILE during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.